Skip to content

 Retrieve Selectors for Elements

-To get the selector of any element on a tab, I can click the crosshair icon in nodes requiring a selector.
+To obtain the selector for an element on a tab, click the crosshair icon in nodes that require it.

 id metamask

-This activates the CSS Selector tool on the active tab, allowing me to select the desired element’s selector.
-For example, the selector for the I agree to MetaMask's Terms of use checkbox is shown below:
+This activates the CSS Selector tool on the active tab, allowing, you to select the desired element’s selector.
+For example, the selector for the You agree to MetaMask's Terms of use checkbox is shown below:

 id metamask

-After copying the selector, I paste it into a Mouse Click node to interact with the desired element.
-I can use this node to click the checkbox.
+After copying the selector, you paste it into a Mouse Click node to interact with the desired element.
+You can use this node to click the checkbox.

 Click CSS Selector

-Similarly, for other elements, I can retrieve selectors using the same method or refer to an alternative method in this video.
+Similarly, for other elements, you can retrieve selectors using the same method or refer to an alternative method in this video.

 Insert Important Data

-To insert data into a table, I use the Insert Data node.
-For example, I can generate a random password and insert it into the password column.
+To insert data into a table, you use the Insert Data node.
+For example, you can generate a random password and insert it into the password column.
 For more details on random syntax, refer to Expressions.

 Insert Data

-After inserting the password into the table, I use a Key Press node to input the password into the password field.
+After inserting the password into the table, you use a Key Press node to input the password into the password field.
 For more details on retrieving table data syntax, see Expressions.

 Key Press

-Additionally, for data stored in Temporary Memory, I can use the Temporary Memory node to save it into a table column.
-For instance, in the image below, I insert data from Temporary Memory into the privateKey column:
+Additionally, for data stored in Clipboard, you can use the Clipboard node to save it into a table column.
+For instance, in the image below, you insert data from Clipboard into the privateKey column:

 Memorize and Enter 12 Recovery Words

-Beyond basic nodes like Mouse Click, Key Press, and Switch Tab, this process requires addressing the challenge of entering the 12 secret recovery words into empty fields.
+Beyond basic nodes like Click element, Key Press, and Switch Tab, this process requires addressing the challenge of entering the 12 secret recovery words into empty fields.

-First, I click the copy icon to save the secret words to Temporary Memory:
+First, you click the copy icon to save the secret words to Clipboard:

 Memorize 12 Words

-Then, I use the Temporary Memory node to insert the saved data into a variable keys and the words column:
+Then, you use the Clipboard node to insert the saved data into a variable keys and the words column:

-After storing the 12-word string in a variable, I use a JavaScript Code node to convert the string into an array of individual words:
+After storing the 12-word string in a variable, you use a JavaScript Code node to convert the string into an array of individual words:

 js